jamestaddadcox/TextMachineNumberOne/README.md

+A short, HTML-based story about memory and loss.

-Open "main.html" in browser to start
+Open "main.html" in browser to start.